dkolasinski/aruba-instant-on-1930-backup-script/README.md

 # aruba-instant-on-1930-backup-script

+This is startup-configuration download script, for automated backups.

+Works with:
-Aruba Instant ON 1930 AND CISCO CBS350 startup-configuration download script
+* Aruba Instant ON 1930
+* CISCO CBS350
+* CISCO C1300

-Works on both.
+Works on Aruba and CISCO.
 It is allmost the same GUI.

 ### Requirements